Flat Fee Landlord

 • Criminal background check

 The day of vacancy a better-qualified applicant costs you is almost always cheaper than the months of problems a wrong applicant creates.
+For a deeper look at what to watch for, read our guide on 5 red flags in rental applications and our complete tenant screening guide.

 The number that matters: Flat Fee Landlord's eviction rate on placed tenants is under 1%.
 Industry average is 3–5%.
 That gap exists almost entirely in the screening process — not in the lease, not in the management style, not in the eviction process.
 The eviction rate is set before the tenant moves in.